eclipse-pass/pass-ui/README.md

 ## Running / Development

-A docker environement which relies on a Shibboleth proxy is in .docker/shib.
+A docker environement which relies on a Shibboleth proxy is in .docker/.
 All services should be available at https://pass.local/.

-* In .docker/shib/ run `docker-compose up`
+* In .docker/ run `docker-compose pull && docker-compose up -d`
 * Wait for the containers to finish coming up, this could take 5-10 minutes.
 There will be a long pause while the `ember` container builds.
 When you see the "Build successful" message from `ember` and a small table listing the "Slowest Nodes" that indicates the application is ready to use
 * The local code runs in the `ember` container, and changes in the local code will be reflected there.
 * Visit your app at https://pass.local/app